laharms01/data146_repository/project5_P1.md

 > Perform a linear regression and compute the MSE.
 Standardize the features and again computer the MSE.
 Compare the coefficients from each of the two models and describe how they have changed.

+After running a linear regression on the data I calculated the MSE to be